paulgrove/rapid-mongo/README.md

 	});
 ```

-In the the arguments added to mongod would be:
+In the arguments added to mongod would be:

 `--upgrade --config ./config.conf`

-The args `--dbpath` and `--port` are provided automaticly.
+The args `--dbpath` and `--port` are provided automatically.
 If you want to
 override these values then use either the `dbpath` and `port` options to the
 constructor, or use the `args` values `--dbpath` and `--port`.
 If you wish to
 disable these options entirely then set `--dbpath` or `--port` to `false`.